Pipes of War

 ‘How are you feeling, Mr Daley?’ he asked.

-‘Oh, would you like some biscuits?’
+‘Oh, would you like some biscuits?’ he replied, moving to pick up the plate.

 ‘Oooh,’ said Martin, who had been drawn into the theatrical nature of the costumed man’s demeanour.
 ‘If you don’t mind me asking, who are you exactly?
 You’re not a Jehovah’s Witness are you?’

 ‘My name is Captain Clean.
-I’m a grime fighter with a group called the Sanitary Squad – we investigate this sort of phemon… pheromemom… phe… strange goings on,’ he explained.
-So, tell me about what happened to the man, Mr Timm, who went into the toilets.’
+I’m a grime fighter with a group called the Sanitary Squad – we investigate this sort of phemon… phemomom… phenonon… strange goings on,’ he explained.
+So, what can you tell me about the victim?’

-‘Well he went in to go for a slash and it was quite normal for about a minute, just the usual sounds you know.’
+‘Well,’ said Martin, clearing his throat and sitting back to tell the story that he’d told police and journalists many times already.
+‘He went in to go for a slash and it was quite normal for about a minute, just the usual sounds you know.’

 ‘Was there anyone in the toilets before your colleague entered?’